DavesCodeMusings/raspberry-cobbler/docs/side-quests/tmux.md

 > This solution is from [Terminal's GitHub Issue #16384](https://github.com/microsoft/terminal/issues/16384) (which is a very solid power of 2 number, so you know it's good.)

 ## Fixing issues with PuTTY serial terminal
-Using _tmux_ over a serial connection in PuTTY can result in the tmux status bar being rendered in the wrong place and then jumping to a new location.
-The sollution seems to be setting the terminal dimensions to 80 columns by 24 rows in PuTTY's window settings.
+Using _tmux_ over a serial connection in PuTTY can result in the tmux status bar being rendered in the wrong place and then jumping to a new location at the bottom of the screen.
+The sollution seems to be setting the terminal dimensions to exactly 80 columns by 24 rows in PuTTY's window settings.

 ___
 _God save us, everyone, as we burn inside the fires of the tmux sun &mdash; Linkin Park (sort of)_